 The Program Facilitator is a temporary part time position that is accountable for implementing community based programming to girls in grades K – 12 through virtual, hybrid and/or in-person formats.
-She/he will deliver community based programming as needed in Waterbury, New Haven, and/or Bridgeport as requested to ensure that Girl Scout program opportunities are provided to underserved communities.
+She/he will deliver community based programming as needed Waterbury and New Haven as requested to ensure that Girl Scout program opportunities are provided to underserved communities.
 S/he is responsible for providing quality Girl Scout program experiences according to established guidelines.

 - Completes GS101 Training modules online and clearly understands the Girl Scouts Leadership Experience

 - Completes virtual training module to understand requirements pertaining to GSOFCT’s safety measures as implemented due to COVID-19

 - Delivers community based program to girls in underserved communities to meet the council’s Plan of Achievement goals, objectives and initiatives, including membership goals.

 - Utilizes computer skills to deliver virtual and/or hybrid programs via Zoom, Microsoft Teams, and/or Google Classrooms.

 - Helps maintain new and established collaborative relationships with community organizations, schools, agencies and businesses in order to support and enhance community based program opportunities.

 - Works cooperatively with program partners, volunteers, and council staff.

 - Maintains accurate records pertaining to attendance, incidents, surveys, and other data as required.